abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

     ![](../images/M13T3S3.png)

-1. Open the downloaded rdp file.
+1. Open the downloaded RDP file.

 1. Attempt to connect to the virtual machine using RDP.
-By default the network security group does not allow RDP.
+By default, the network security group does not allow RDP.
 Close the error window.

     ![Screenshot of the error message that the virtual machine connection has failed.](../images/1201.png)

-1. On the virtual machine blade, from left navigation pane expand **Networking** select **Network settings**, and notice the inbound rules for the **myNSGSecure (attached to network interface: simplewinvm<inject key="Deployment-id" enableCopy="false"/>)** network security group deny all inbound traffic except traffic within the virtual network and load balancer probes.
+1. On the virtual machine blade, from the left navigation pane expand **Networking** select **Network settings**, and notice the inbound rules for the **myNSGSecure (attached to network interface: simplewinvm<inject key="Deployment-id" enableCopy="false"/>)** network security group deny all inbound traffic except traffic within the virtual network and load balancer probes.

 1. Click **+ Create port rule** > **Inbound port rule** and provide the below values to the respective settings and  Click **Add**.